-The Home Economics teacher was away and as the Deputy Principal, I was supervising her Sewing Class.
-I quietly roamed around the room making sure they were productive and working effectively.
+I remember a day when the Home Economics teacher was away and I was supervising her Sewing Class.
 Anna came in ten minutes late.
 I greeted her, established why she was late and then told her what we were doing and asked her to commence working.
 She went over and sat near Simon.

-I was only four or five metres away from the group, watching them, when I saw Anna grab the cutting board that Simon was using and then use it herself.
+I was only four or five metres away from the group, watching them, when I saw Anna grab the cutting board that Simon was using and start using it herself.
 I was almost certain she had not asked him for it.
-He appeared surprised it had been so abruptly taken from him.
+He appeared surprised that it had been so abruptly taken from him.

 Immediately I walked over to Anna and asked her if she had asked Simon if she could use the cutting board.
 She said, “No, I didn’t.”
-I then asked her to please return the cutting board to Simon as that was his to use and she had not asked appropriately.
+I then asked her to please return the cutting board to Simon since he had been using it.
 Begrudgingly she did so.
 She then returned to her seat and sat there sulking.
 After a few minutes, I sat down beside her to learn more.

 She looked at me and asked, “Did you hear what he said to me?”
 I had to confess I did not.
-So then I asked her to share with me what had so clearly upset her.
-With a long history in school together, they oscillated between being great mates and bitter enemies.
-He had shared some very inappropriate comments, hence her immediate reaction to grab the cutting board.
+I asked her to share with me what had so clearly upset her.
+He had said some very inappropriate comments, hence her immediate reaction to grab the cutting board.

 I asked Simon to join us; he acknowledged what he had said.
 Due judgment was delivered and I apologised to Anna for not dealing with it fairly at the time.
-The next day her mother told me that Anna had told her that for the first time in her life, a teacher had apologised to her.
+The next day her mother told me that Anna said it was the first time a teacher had apologised to her.

 Jesus provides absolute forgiveness but then also empowers us to change.
 That is what we need to portray to the people we interact with.
 Forgive and then expect the best.
 It is important that we provide a sense of how to sort things out when they go wrong for us.
 That level of vulnerability is just what our children and students need.